Forgot password

 On The Dating Game, three eligible bachelors compete to win a date with a woman, and in Alacala’s episode, that woman was named Cheryl Bradshaw.
 Bradshaw picked Alcala, but they never went out because she found him “creepy.”
 That’s an understatement.
 At that time, Alcala had already served time in prison for child molestation and raped and murdered two women, crimes for which he had not yet been convicted — this was, after all, a time before background checks and social media.

 Alcala had even spent time on the FBI’s most wanted list, and after Alcala’s The Dating Game appearance, he would rape and murder at least six more women in Southern California.
-He was finally caught and convicted in 1980, and based on that game show appearance, Alcala is now known as “The Dating Game” killer.
+He was finally caught and convicted in 1980, and based on that game show appearance, Alcala is now known as “The Dating Game killer.”

 Jed Mills, Alcala’s The Dating Game co-contestant, later recalled that when they appeared together on the show, “I could not be near him.
 I am kind of bending toward the other guy to get away from him, and I don’t know if I did that consciously.
 But thinking back on that, I probably did.”

-Who did Rodney Alcala kill?
+Young Rodney Alcala, revealed: Who did Alcala kill?

 via Criminologytube/YouTube